pipeforce/pipeforce.github.io/docs/api/commands.md

 ## http.get ``v1``
 ----------
-Executes a GET HTTP call to the given url.Returns the result from the server in the message body.
+Executes a GET HTTP call to the given url.Returns the result from the server in the message body or wrapped in the response JSON format depending on its configuration.

 [Try online.](https://try.pipeforce.org/#/commandform?command=http.get:v1)